maziac/DeZog/documentation/Usage.md

 - "cpuLoadInterruptRange": Default is 1.
 The number of interrupts to calculate the CPU-load average from.
 0 to disable.
 The CPU load is calculated by the number of executed t-states of all instructions without the HALT instruction divided by the number of all executed t-states.
 I.e. the time the CPU executes just HALT instructions is not considered as CPU load.
 Naturally, if you have turned off interrupts the CPU load is always 100%.
 Normally the average is calculated from interrupt to interrupt but you can extend the range to 2 or more interrupts.
 To disable the display choose 0.
 ![](images/zsim_cpu_load.jpg)
 - "vsyncInterrupt": Default is false.
 Enable it if you use zsim to emulate a ZX Spectrum.
 If enabled an interrupt is generated after ca. 20ms (this assumes a CPU clock of 3.5MHz).
 - "defaultPortIn": The default value that is read if the read port is unused.
-Formerly this was always 0xFF which is still the default.
+Allowed is 255 or 0.
+255 also sets the port as 'Open Collector', all triggered ports would be ANDed.
+Default to 0xFF.
 - "zxBeeper": true/false.
 Defaults to false.
 If enabled the ZX Beeper audio output is simulated.
 The generated audio has a noticeable delay.
 The output is visualized with a "0" or "1":
 ![](images/zxbeeper_on.jpg)
 If the output keeps changing you'll see this: